There are lots of free events in Vancouver in July including free festivals, Outdoor Movies, Summer Concerts, street parties and markets.

 Saturday Markets

-• Fort Langley Jazz & Arts Festival – a music festival that features exceptional Jazz musicians and local artists.
-In addition to ticketed concerts, today features free live music at various venues around Fort Langley.
+• Fort Langley Jazz & Arts Festival – a music festival that features exceptional jazz musicians and local artists.
+In addition to ticketed events, today features free live music and activities.

-• Theatre at Place des Arts – an adaptation of Winnie the Pooh takes place outdoors in Coquitlam.
+• Theatre at Place des Arts – the production Munsch at Play shows outdoors in Coquitlam.
 (Tickets are free, but you have to reserve your spot in advance.)

 • Chilliwack Ribfest – food trucks, rib vendors, live entertainment and a beer garden at Chilliwack’s Vedder Park.